Committee Member Lists: Current committee member lists are available on the IRB Rosters & Meeting Dates page.

 - Please contribute to committee discussions by sharing any knowledge and expertise you have that could address the concerns and questions of other members even if you are not an assigned reviewer.

 For members assigned to Expedited Review submissions, please:

 - Complete review assignments within 7 days of receipt.
 If you receive an assignment and you are not available or otherwise unable to do reviews, promptly contact the analyst who assigned it to you to allow for timely reassignment to an alternate reviewer.

-- Evaluate assigned protocols that may be reviewed under an expedited review procedure according to the criteria for IRB approval of research found in 45 CFR 46.110 and 321 CFR 56.111 (see below).
+- Evaluate assigned protocols that may be reviewed under an expedited review procedure according to the criteria for IRB approval of research found in the 45 CFR 46.111 and FDA regulations for IRB review of research involving: drugs, devices and biologics (21 CFR 56.111 (see below). and 321 CFR 56.111 (see below).

 All conditions must be satisfied:

 - Risks to subjects are minimized: (i) By using procedures which are consistent with sound research design and which do not unnecessarily expose subjects to risk, and (ii) whenever appropriate, by using procedures already being performed on the subjects for diagnostic or treatment purposes.

 - Risks to subjects are reasonable in relation to anticipated benefits, if any, to subjects, and the importance of the knowledge that may reasonably be expected to result.